Photo credit Convergent Energy & Power

 Part Solution

-Quest for Net Zero 2030 – Decarbonization – Transition to Clean-Renewable Energy – Worldwide De-carbonization via clean-renewable energy innovations and deployments.
+Quest for Net Zero 2050United Nations Climate Action – Decarbonization – Transition to Renewable Energy – Worldwide De-carbonization via clean-renewable energy innovations and deployments.

 Status